phpinto/big_data_with_hadoop/README.md

   - Second, by the total number of times that word appears in the corpus (in case multiple words appear on the same number of files).
   - Third, sort the words alphabetically (as a final tie-breaker if necessary).

+The final output will contain 100 words displaying the number of documents where it appears and total number of occurances in the corpus separated by tabs (e.g.: World    33  215)

 In order to achieve this, I made several changes to the WordCount program: